 - Can survive on a single large meal for up to two weeks.

-Physical Characteristics Facts
+Physical Facts

 - Their thick fur coat provides insulation against freezing temperatures.